 Set in the heart of the Lake District National Park, Forest Side has emerged, literally and figuratively, as a beacon of excellence in the area.
 Turning this dark Victorian villa into a light bright hotel complete with restored Victorian-walled kitchen garden has clearly been a labour of love for the team here.
 Heading the kitchen is Paul Leonard, who has worked under both Marcus Wareing and Andrew Farlie.

-Much is made in house, from their own hams and salamis to pickles from food either grown in the garden or foraged nearby.
+Much is made in house, from their own hams and salamis to pickles from food either grown in their own kitchen garden or foraged nearby.
 If it's not made here, it's not from far away.
-Look ut for Herdwick Hogget which comes from a farm just three and half minutes up the road.
 The fruits of foraging can even be found in the cocktails served up in the bar here if you fancy trying foraged meadow sweet-infused vodka.

 Rooms: They range from cosy through to huge master suites and are designed with a light, modern touch.
 There are also some set aside that are particularly dog-friendly.

 Prices: Stay and dine packages start at £349 for dinner bed and breakfast in a cosy room.

 One of those marvellous grande dame hotels, Gleneagles was built by the General Manager of the Caledonian Railway Company and opened in 1924 so folk could enjoy the best hunting, fishing and shooting this part of Scotland could offer.
 Today it still offers most of that (shooting is now clay pigeon) but one of the big reasons people head up here is for the food.